-CEELO releases Leadership Professional Learning Community report and resources
+CEELO says Leadership Professional Learning Community report

 The USA-based organisation Centre on Enhancing Early Learning Outcomes has released an online summary of activities and findings from a professional learning community (PLC) which supported leadership development amongst high-level leaders of early education.